 And by the way — don’t you love those shirts??

-I could show you pictures of Adams Park (capacity 9,448) that make it look as if it’s surrounded by trees and field.
+We could show you pictures of Adams Park (capacity 9,448) that make it look as if it’s surrounded by trees and field.
 And it is — on three sides.
 On the other side is the industrial estate you’ll probably spend 15 minutes walking through to get there.
 Bit of an odd place in that regard, but a nice one.

 Just over half the seats are in the main Frank Adams Stand on the south side.
 Adams was a former player who actually purchased their previous home, Loakes Park (1895 to 1990), and then gave it to the club.
 Owning your stadium helps these small clubs immensely!
-The Adams Stand is two tiers, so if you want a high view of the action (and trees), sit in the upper Adams like I did (see view to the right).
+The Adams Stand is two tiers, so if you want a high view of the action (and trees), sit in the upper Adams (see view to the right).

 The other three sides are more like a lower-league place, with single tiers of about 1,200 seats in each.
 The home rowdies will be in the west (BMI Healthcare) stand, which is also the only one with terracing.
 So if standing with the lads is your aim, go west!